History

 Fall, Spring, Variable

-This course is an introduction to U.S. women’s history with women of color, working-class women and immigrant women at the center.
-This course is guided by the cultural and theoretical work of women of color feminists to decolonize knowledge, history and the world within and without.
-This means students not only study women’s lives over time, but also consider how their focus on more marginalized women in particular changes the way they study and understand history and knowledge.
-The class explores some of the most defining processes, including colonialism, emancipation from slavery, racial segregation and exclusion, industrial and neoliberal capitalism, imperialism, mass migration, feminism, civil rights and a range of freedom movements.
+An introduction to U.S. women's history with Black, Indigenous, Mexican and Puerto Rican women at the center.
+This course is also guided by the cultural and theoretical work of women of color to decolonize knowledge, history and the world.
+Discussions include colonialism, emancipation from slavery, racial segregation and exclusion, industrial and neoliberal capitalism, imperialism, mass migration, labor, feminism, civil rights and a range of liberation movements in the 19th and 20th centuries.
+Emphasis on the oral tradition and working-class cultures.
 Enrollment limited to 18. {H}

 Fall, Spring, Alternate Years